Student Resources & Karate Curriculum

 The Dojo Etiquettes

-- Please remove all jewelry before entering class.
+- All jewelry must be removed before class.

 - Respect other people’s property and belongings.